 - People like to share images.
 Many people share images on social media, which means they’ll share your images.

 With pictures properly included within your blog posts, your content will be more engaging for the readers.

-In this in-depth guide, you will learn how to optimize images for better SEO so that they can help to improve the appearance and ranking of your website.
+This in-depth guide will teach you how to optimize images for better SEO to improve your website’s appearance and ranking.

 7 Steps to Improve your image SEO